-As of October 2020, there were 215,666 people enrolled in Medicare in Delaware.
-That’s nearly 22 percent of the state’s total population, compared with a little less than 19 percent of the United States population enrolled in Medicare.
+As of May 2022, there were 226,711 people enrolled in Medicare in Delaware.
+That’s more than 22% of the state’s total population, compared with about 19% of the United States population enrolled in Medicare.

 Delaware is in the top ten states in the US in terms of the percentage of elderly residents.
-Although Medicare enrollment in Delaware covers both aged and disabled populations (including people with ALS or end-stage renal disease), 86 percent of enrollees attain Medicare eligibility in Delaware due to being at least 65 years old, versus just 14 percent who are eligible due to a disability.
+Although Medicare enrollment in Delaware covers both aged and disabled populations (including people with ALS or end-stage renal disease), 89% of Medicare beneficiaries in Delaware are eligible due to being at least 65 years old, versus just 11% who are eligible due to a disability.

 Medicare beneficiaries can choose among several options to access Medicare coverage.
-The first choice is between Medicare Advantage plans, where coverage is through private Medicare Advantage plans or Original Medicare, where coverage is paid for directly by the federal government.
+The first choice is between Medicare Advantage plans, where coverage is provided by private insurers, or Original Medicare, where coverage is paid for directly by the federal government.
 Medicare beneficiaries also have options around Medigap policies and Medicare Part D (prescription drug) coverage.

 Medicare Advantage in Delaware

-Nationwide, about 40 percent of Medicare beneficiaries had private coverage at that point.
+Nationwide, about 46% of Medicare beneficiaries had private coverage at that point.
 Nearly all of those beneficiaries had Medicare Advantage plans, but there were also some enrollees with Medicare Cost plans, which are another type of private Medicare coverage available in some areas (there are no Medicare Cost plans in Delaware).
-Medicare Advantage enrollment has been increasing steadily since the early 2000s, but Original Medicare remains much more popular in Delaware than it does in many other states, with more than four out of five Delaware Medicare beneficiaries opting for Original Medicare.
+Medicare Advantage enrollment has been increasing steadily since the early 2000s, but Original Medicare remains much more popular in Delaware than it does in many other states, with nearly three out of four Delaware Medicare beneficiaries opting for Original Medicare.

 Medicare Advantage enrollment is available when people are first eligible for Medicare benefits, and also during the annual open enrollment period in the fall (October 15 to December 7).
 During the Medicare Advantage open enrollment period (January 1 to March 31) people who are already enrolled in Medicare Advantage plans can change Medicare Advantage plans or switch to Original Medicare.